Community Comes Together to Assist Hurricane Torn People of the Bahamas

 The disaster-torn people still staying in the Abaco Islands and Grand Bahama Island in the Bahamas, whose lives look were battered by Category 5 storm winds for up to 48 hours, definitely are in need, and there is a way for us to help them.

-If you’re near the downtown Kissimmee or St. Cloud areas, you have a place to take those food and household items.
+If you’re near the downtown Kissimmee area, you have a place to take those food and household items.

 Kissimmee Main Street is the Osceola County drop-off location working to collect and organize supply donations, and has coordinated with an organization in Orlando that has organized boats and helicopters already cleared with customs to get the donations to the islands and to the unfortunate people who need them.

 Recommended items are water, canned food, manual can openers, toiletries, first aid supplies, bleach and other cleaning supplies, hand sanitizer, flashlights, batteries, disposable gloves, tarps for roofs, bedding, insect repellent, sunscreen, small generators, portable stoves, and food, diapers and other baby supplies.

 3 Sisters Speakeasy is also coordinating with the City of Kissimmee and Caribbean and Floridian Association to collect similar items.
 Shipwrecked on the Islands in Kissimmee is also a collection point for the people of the Bahamas.

 Folsom Electric and Cobblestone Courtyard are among locations currently accepting supplies.

 For those who find donating cash to be an easier solution, the American Red Cross is accepting cash donations.
 While there are no Osceola County locations, Duffy’s Family Sports Grill, with locations near the Mall of Millenia and Waterford Lakes in greater Orlando, will match Red Cross donations on its website (https://duffysfoundation.com/product/donation/) through Sept.
 30.